 Biomedical Sciences, B.S.

-The Biomedical Sciences major primarily prepares our students for post-graduate professional schools, such as medical, dental, pharmacy, or other graduate programs (e.g. PA, PT, OT).
-The major is designed to help students acquire a comprehensive understanding of the human life sciences and launch students into exciting scientific or health careers.
+The Biomedical Sciences major is designed to help students acquire a comprehensive understanding of the human life sciences and launch students into exciting scientific or health careers.
+It prepares our students for post-graduate professional schools, such as medical, dental, pharmacy, or other graduate programs such as physician assistant studies, physical therapy, or occupational therapy.

 Majors in Biomedical Sciences may also select an optional emphasis in either microbiology or nutrition.